Oregon Library Association Units

 Shall have charge of the conduct of the regular and special elections and the counting and tabulation of all votes cast.
 Will submit a press release to the OLA Hotline for the January issue requesting suggestions for nominees and petition nominees; will determine a slate of nominees in February; will submit candidates' statements for the OLA Hotline in the April issue; will insure that candidates are introduced and that information about the candidates is available at the annual conference

-Sheryl Eldridge, Newport Public Library (email)
+Sheryl Eldridge, co-chair, Newport Public Library (email)

 Collects and preserves bibliographical data on Oregon authors.